dentproject/testing/docs/CI_Automation/README.md

         [Solution]: The CI framework keep checking the "git clone" process name until it doesn't exists.
 	            Then the next test could do a git clone safely.
 Hopefully!

+        [Note]: This is still not guaranteed to work

     - Installing DentOS:
         Problem: Sometimes one or more Dent switches times out waiting to get the Linux OS prompt

 	[Solution]: Might have to detach DeployDent from multithreading.
-	            And set a longer timeout value.
+	            Or set a longer timeout value.

+        [Note]: Must rerun the test

      - Setup issues:
          Problem: Sometimes the traffic generator crashed or a Dent switch is unreachable during the test.